Types of Bees and Wasps

 Carpenter Bee

-Carpenter bees are the largest native bee species.
+Carpenter bees are the largest native bee species – there are a number of different species.
+They are not viewed as pests.

 Female carpenter bees have a glossy black abdomen and yellow-furred thorax, while the males are covered in yellowish/brown fur all over.
 They measure around 15-24mm in length.